 Patient persistence and active listening are the key talents Kelly Lane uses to support her family, her clients, and her community.
 Kelly describes herself as a helper who takes advantage of every opportunity to give back and says that it “feels good to do good”.

-Michelle Haarde, ML’s Director of Client Services, has worked with Kelly often and says, “Kelly’s ability to actively listen and ask probing questions has made her an asset to every client account that she works on.
+Michelle Haarde, ML’s Vice President of Client Services, has worked with Kelly often and says, “Kelly’s ability to actively listen and ask probing questions has made her an asset to every client account that she works on.
 She is skilled in identifying a key pain point and then speaking to that need.
 It is her helper mentality that makes her approach truly genuine and very effective.”

 I live in Pittsburgh with three very active kids, my husband and a dog who comes to work with me every day.
 Basically, that means he heads to his bed which is in my office as soon as I say, “It’s time to go to work.”